Morgan Stanley

 BOARD OVERSIGHT

-As set forth in its charter available at www.morganstanley.com/about-us-governance/ndchart, the Governance and Sustainability Committee of the Board, which is comprised solely of independent members of the Board oversees, and receives reports at least annually on Morgan Stanley’s political activities including: (i) Morgan Stanley’s compliance with this Policy prohibiting U.S. corporate political contributions, (ii) political contribution activities of the MSPAC, (iii) Morgan Stanley’s significant lobbying priorities, and expenditures attributable to lobbying in the U.S. and (iv) Morgan Stanley’s membership in, and expenditures relating to, its principal U.S. trade associations.
+As set forth in its charter, the Governance and Sustainability Committee of the Board, which is comprised solely of independent members of the Board oversees, and receives reports at least annually on Morgan Stanley’s political activities including: (i) Morgan Stanley’s compliance with this Policy regarding U.S. corporate political contributions, (ii) political contribution activities of the MSPAC, (iii) Morgan Stanley’s significant lobbying priorities, and expenditures attributable to lobbying in the U.S. and (iv) Morgan Stanley’s membership in, and expenditures relating to, its principal U.S. trade associations.

 Public Reporting and Disclosure

-Morgan Stanley publishes an annual Corporate Political Contributions Disclosure Statement that affirms compliance with the Policy, including the prohibition on corporate political contributions.
+Morgan Stanley publishes an annual Corporate Political Contributions Disclosure Statement that affirms compliance with the Policy, including corporate political contributions.

 Morgan Stanley and the MSPAC comply with all legally required disclosure requirements, including the Federal Election Campaign Act, Municipal Securities Rulemaking Board Rule G-37, Investment Advisers Act Rule 206(4)-5, Commodity Futures Trading Commission Rule 23.451, and Security-Based Swap Dealer Rule 15Fh-6.